 - The Puritan post-apocalyptic society in John Wyndham's The Chrysalids exterminates all mutations on sight... and 99% of them are totally harmless with stuff like 6 toes or blue skin.

 - The House of Night books have Option 2.
 Churches decide that vampyres are sinners and start killing teachers at Zoey's school.
 Neferet, the head of the school, decides to wage war against them.

-- Lawrence Watt-Evans' Worlds of Shadow used the Warhammer 40K approach to psychics.
-Not because they were actually dangerous, mind you, but because the society that had them considered them "mutant freaks."
+- Lawrence Watt-Evans' Worlds of Shadow used the Warhammer 40,000 approach to psychics.
+Not because they are actually dangerous, mind you, but just because the society that has them considers them "mutant freaks."

 - In Gone, the Human Crew is a group of "normals" who go with option 2.

-- True Blood has examples of both Option 1, in the form of so-called "Fang Bangers" and Option 2 in groups such as the Fellowship of the Sun.
+- There are examples of both Option 1, in the form of so-called "Fang Bangers" and Option 2 in groups such as the Fellowship of the Sun.
 Given that even the friendliest vampires are closet murderers trying to pass as just ordinary, if immortal, blood-drinking, people, this tends to lead to a grey-scale world.
 The other supernaturals are not much better.

 - Painkiller Jane was part of an organization who worked to find and "chip" all Neuros — even the ones who never did anything.
 Jane is the only superhuman member of the group, and even that's only allowed because she's not technically a Neuro.